EdwinZ47/EdwinZ47.github.io/README.md

 Params:
 - liked (string): Whether or not the movie was “liked” by the user. true = move was liked. false = movie was disliked.

-Response: The updated Movie object for successful requests, a 403 error if the user was incorrect(not the user who watched the movie or no user is logged in), or a 404 error if the movie doesn't exist for the user who's sent the request.
+Response: The updated Movie object in a JSON format for successful requests, a 403 error if the user was incorrect(not the user who watched the movie or no user is logged in), or a 404 error if the movie doesn't exist for the user who's sent the request.

 ```javascript